christophsax/seasonal/README.md

     m <- seas(AirPassengers)
     series(m, "history.saestimates")
     series(m, "slidingspans.sfspans")

+The `udg` function provides access to a large number of diagnostical statistics:

+    udg(x, "x13mdl")

 If you are using the HTML version of X-13, the `out` function shows the content of the main output in the browser:

     out(m)

 ### Graphs